Jamesrx33/stock-analysis/README.md

 ## Results
 **Stock Performance - 2017:** For the exception of Ticker "TERP", every Green Energy stock saw a positive return on investment ranging from 5%-199% at year's end.
 The yearly total of daily stock volume ranged from $136 million to $3.2 billion, indicating this was a lucrative year.
 Given the percentage return on investment , the top performing stocks of this year were "DQ", "SEDG" and "ENPH"

 **Stock Performance - 2018:** This was a hard year for Green Energy stocks.
-The total daily stock volume, ranging from $83 million to $3.3 billion, was comparable to 2017.
+The total daily stock volume in 2018, ranging from $83 million to $3.3 billion, was comparable to 2017.
 However, the return on investment was negative for every stock except for "ENPH" and "RUN".

+**Code Performance Testing:** Utilizing the

 ---
 ## Conclusion
-Given that the return on investment was both substantial and consistent throughout 2017 and 2018, I would recommend investing in "ENPH" stock.
+Given that the return on investment was both substantial and consistent throughout 2017 and 2018, I would recommend that Steve's parents **invest in "ENPH" stock.**

 Refer to the tables below for a case by case analysis of the stocks provided